Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 Whenever Alice wants to apply an operation or measure a qubit, she has to ask Eve to do it for her.
 Which is tedious.
 Also there's the fact that Eve could be snooping on Alice's state... but Alice figures the quantum-ness probably protects against that somehow.
-And Alice doesn't own a quantum of her own, so it's not like she has any other option.
+And Alice doesn't own a quantum computer of her own, so it's not like she has any other option.

 Here's a diagram of the situation: